here are many benefits to spaying your dog. With this procedure, you won't have to worry about your pup going into heat every three weeks.

 If a hernia on a dog consists of fat only, then your puppy may not experience any pain.

 However, some hernias result from organs slipping through the abdominal wall, such as the intestine or bladder.

 If your dog has a hernia, it will likely need surgery to correct the problem.

 Sometimes, hernias in dogs can be life-threatening, so if you suspect she has a hernia, you should return to the veterinarian immediately.

 Other Issues to Be Aware Of

-In addition to post spaying surgery complications, it is important to discuss complications that could happen during the surgery itself.
+In addition to post-spaying surgery complications, complications that could happen during the surgery are vital to discuss.

 One possible complication during the surgery is that your female dog reacts badly to the anaesthesia.

 However, there are tests that your veterinarian can do to ensure that she will not have an inadequate response to this.

 Talk to your vet before starting surgery if you're worried about an adverse reaction or if you know your dog has reacted to anaesthesia previously.